 Can you provide legal advice or help me find a lawyer?

-Sometimes federal agency issues require the assistance of counsel, but as congressional caseworkers we are restricted from providing legal advice or referring you to any specific attorney or law firm.
+Sometimes federal agency issues require the assistance of counsel, but as congressional caseworkers, we are restricted from providing legal advice or referring you to any specific attorney or law firm.
 For help finding legal assistance, you can contact the California State Bar at (213) 765-1000 or visit their website HERE.
-For legal assistance with U.S. Citizenship and Immigration Services (USCIS), please visit their website HERE.
+For legal assistance with U.S. Citizenship and Immigration Services (USCIS), please visit their website HERE

 When can I expect to hear back from a caseworker?

 After submitting a Privacy Release Form to our office, you can expect to hear from a member of our casework team within 2-3 business days.
-If you do not receive a response within 3 business days, please email the casework team at casework.katieporter@mail.house.gov or call our Orange County office at (949) 668-6600.
+If you do not receive a response within 3 business days, you may email the casework team at casework.katieporter@mail.house.gov or call our Orange County office at (949) 668-6600.
 If you submitted a Privacy Release Form digitally, please include your confirmation number when following up.

 Can you help me with a state agency?